 This elective rotation provides an opportunity for fellows to participate in patient rounds and neurosurgical procedures with colleagues in the neurosciences to broaden their clinical knowledge enhancing radiological interpretation.

 Weekly conferences led by Neuroradiology faculty are held at BWH and BCH.
-Dr. Hugh Curtain comes from MEEI to present the weekly ENT conference.
+Dr. Hugh Curtain comes from MEE to present the weekly ENT conference.

 Neuroradiology fellows are responsible for weekly interdisciplinary conferences with neurosurgery and neurology, including pediatric neuroradiology conference as well as a brain tumor board conference on Friday mornings.
 There is also a bi-monthly pituitary conference.